 Pay the fee to ensure your application is successful

-• The omission of resolutions — A common mistake is to submit articles without the resolutions because they are not left in full.
+- The omission of resolutions — A common mistake is submitting articles without the resolutions, as they are not included in full.

-• Do Not Miss the 60-Day Deadline — Failure to report Form MR-1 within 60 days of appointment is illegal.
+- Do Not Miss the 60-Day Deadline — Failure to report Form MR-1 within 60 days of appointment is illegal.
+Unauthorised Signatures — When signing the country’s online communications, use a valid DSC registered with the MCA.

 Penalties for Failure to Comply

-• In addition, if it fails to comply, further penalties of ₹500 per day are imposed on the company until its directive is obeyed.
+- In addition, if it fails to comply, fines of ₹500 per day are imposed on the company until its directive is obeyed.

-Compliance with MR-1 suffices, but any company that hopes to avoid penalties (450) needs careful documentation and a prompt presentation.
+Compliance with MR-1 is sufficient, but any company that hopes to avoid penalties (up to $ 450) needs careful documentation and a prompt presentation.

 Related Services